DBAiron/crypto-aml-compliance-resources/resources/regulations.md

-# 主要加密资产监管框架（2026最新）
+# Major Crypto Regulatory Frameworks (2026 Latest)

-本文件整理了 Web3 / Crypto Compliance 领域最重要的监管框架，重点针对 **VASP（虚拟资产服务商）** 的合规要求。持续更新。
+This document organizes the most important regulatory frameworks in the Web3 / Crypto Compliance field, with a focus on **VASP (Virtual Asset Service Provider)** compliance requirements.
+Continuously updated.

 ---